 1. Vintage Japanese Pikachu Plushes (1997–2001)

 The earliest official Pikachu plushes from Japan are increasingly hard to find.
-The proportions are noticeably different from modern plushes — rounder, softer, and with a distinctive vintage charm that fans adore.
+The proportions are noticeably different from modern plush — rounder, softer, and with a distinctive vintage charm that fans adore.
+These are sometimes called "fat Pikachu" plush because they reflect the original chubby design from the 1997 anime era before the character was redesigned.

 Where to find them: Yahoo!
 Japan Auctions, Mercari Japan, eBay (Japan sellers)